 - Driver Error: Many motorists lack the knowledge of how to safely share the road with cyclists.
-Since bicycles are considered vehicles in California, drivers are obligated to yield the right of way to cyclists accordingly.
-When a driver fails to do so through negligence such as driving while impaired or distracted, it can result in the cyclist suffering a serious injury or being killed.
-In these cases, the responsible motorist can be held liable for subsequent losses.
+Since bicycles are considered vehicles in California, drivers must yield the right of way to cyclists accordingly.
+When a driver fails to do so through negligence, such as driving while impaired or distracted, it can result in the cyclist suffering a severe injury or being killed.
+In these cases, the responsible motorist can be liable for subsequent losses.

 - Manufacturer Defects: Bikes are sometimes manufactured with less durable materials to maximize profit margins for the company.
-However, this can compromise the safety of the rider when a bike is sold with a defective part or equipment such as faulty frames, brakes, pedals, and wheels.
-When a bicycle defect causes an accident, the manufacturer of the bike may be held financially responsible through a products liability claim for damages incurred.
+However, this can compromise the rider's safety when a bike is sold with a defective part or equipment, such as faulty frames, brakes, pedals, and wheels.
+When a bicycle defect causes an accident, the bike manufacturer may be held financially responsible through a product liability claim for damages.

 - Road Defects: Accidents involving cyclists may also be caused by the failure of the government entity to maintain roads and bicycle lanes.
 When a government entity fails to ensure roadway safety for drivers and cyclists, it can be held financially liable for a collision caused by a road defect.
 Common road hazards include insufficient lighting at night, poorly configured intersections, potholes, and cracks or bumps on the sidewalk or road.

-Due to limited physical protection that cyclists have when sharing the road with motor vehicles, cyclist crashes can result in some of the most severe injuries on the spectrum.
+Due to cyclists' limited physical protection when sharing the road with motor vehicles, cyclist crashes can result in some of the most severe injuries on the spectrum.
 These include:

 - Abdominal Trauma: Several types of internal injuries in the abdomen may be suffered in a bike crash.
 These include traumatic hernia, pancreatic trauma, rupture of the spleen, and contusions of the large or small bowel.

-- Bone Fractures: A cyclist is often propelled over the handlebars of the bike in an accident.
+- Bone Fractures: A cyclist is often propelled over the bike's handlebars in an accident.
 When the body strikes the pavement, it is common for the cyclist to suffer bone fractures.
 Many of these require surgery to repair, which can force a person to miss time from work while they recover.

-- Brain Injuries: Cyclists may suffer concussions, brain contusion, intracranial hemorrhage or skull fractures from their head hitting the pavement or another object in a crash.
+- Brain Injuries: Cyclists may suffer concussions, brain contusions, intracranial hemorrhages, or skull fractures from their head hitting the pavement or another object in a crash.
 The shearing forces of a collision can leave a cyclist with temporary or permanent brain damage from a concussion.
-A traumatic brain injury may also be sustained in an accident and can manifest with many various symptoms.
+A traumatic brain injury may also be sustained in an accident and manifest with various symptoms.
 These include memory loss, confusion, nausea, cognitive difficulties, and behavioral changes.

-- Chest Injuries: The chest can sustain injuries of the lungs, shoulders, and collarbone as well as rib fractures, especially if a car runs over a bicycle rider.
-Crush injuries can prove fatal in some cases such as flail chest.
+- Chest Injuries: The chest can sustain injuries to the lungs, shoulders, collarbone, and rib fractures, especially if a car runs over a bicycle rider.
+Crush injuries can prove fatal in some cases, such as flail chest.

 - Facial Scarring: Lacerations, fractures, and scarring to the face are common in bicycle injury cases.
 When facial disfigurement is severe, it will often require cosmetic surgeries to restore appearance and function.

 - Spinal Cord Injuries: The spinal column can sustain severe trauma in a crash.
-This can lead to a host of medical complications that can include loss of function and incomplete or complete paralysis.
+This can lead to a host of medical complications, including loss of function and incomplete or complete paralysis.
 These are devastating injuries that can significantly impact a cyclist’s life.

 In California, an injured party or surviving family members of a deceased cyclist have only two years from the date of loss to file a personal injury or wrongful death claim.
-When the case is being filed against a government entity, that time is shortened to just 180 days or six months from the time of the incident.
-For cases involving minors, the statute of limitations is suspended or tolled until the adolescent turns 18 years old.
-From that time, the injured person has a two-year window to file a bicycle injury claim.Benefits of Hiring a Fresno Bicycle Accident Attorney
+When a case is being filed against a government entity, that time is shortened to 180 days or six months from the time of the incident.
+For cases involving minors, the statute of limitations is suspended or tolled until the adolescent turns 18.
+The injured person has a two-year window from that time to file a bicycle injury claim.Benefits of Hiring a Fresno Bicycle Accident Attorney

-A Fresno personal injury lawyer who is experienced in handling bicycle accident cases can help by answering any questions you may have, advising you of what your potential legal options are, and communicating effectively with insurance companies on your behalf.
-An injury lawyer will also perform an independent investigation of the incident by using experts such as a crash reconstructionist to help establish liability in your case.
-This way, your attorney can help ensure you receive the fair compensation you need and deserve.Bicycle Injury FAQs
+A Fresno personal injury lawyer who is experienced in handling bicycle accident cases can help by answering any questions you may have, advising you of your potential legal options, and communicating effectively with insurance companies on your behalf.
+A Fresno bicycle accident attorney will also investigate the incident independently by using experts such as a crash reconstructionist to help establish liability in your case.
+This way, your attorney can help ensure you receive the fair compensation you need and deserve.Bicycle Injury FAQ

 It must be established that the public road for which the bicycle accident occurred on was not properly maintained and that it was foreseeable that a cyclist would ride in that area.
-So long as a cyclist can prove that the government entity was aware of the hazardous road condition and failed to repair the road defect, they can prevail in the case against the municipality.
+So long as a Fresno bicycle accident attorney can prove that the government entity was aware of the hazardous road condition and failed to repair the road defect, the injury lawyer can prevail in the case against the municipality.

 Children enjoy the mobility, fun, and freedom afforded by bikes.
 However, crashes involving children are not uncommon.
 A higher duty of care is expected from drivers when it comes to observing children on the road.
 In other words, motorists are responsible for driving more carefully when there are children in the area.
-Even if a driver was determined not to be at fault for hitting your child in the accident, you might still be able to claim some damages on your child’s behalf.
+Even if a driver was determined not to be at fault for hitting your child in the accident, your Fresno County, CA bicycle accident lawyer may still be able to claim personal injury damages on behalf of your child.

 Even if a cyclist was not wearing a helmet at the time of a collision, they might still be able to recover for some claims involving head trauma.
 However, the at-fault driver’s insurer may dispute the claim by hiring experts such as biomechanics to argue that the lack of helmet use constituted the head injury.
-In these types of cases, it is crucial to retain an experienced injury attorney to protect your right to a favorable recovery.Fresno Bicycle Accident Lawyer
+In these types of cases, it is crucial to retain an experienced injury attorney to protect your right to a favorable recovery.Fresno County, CA Bike Accident Lawyer